arm/mlia/README.md

 # Target profiles

 The targets currently supported are described in the sections below.
-All MLIA sub-commands require a target profile as input parameter.
+All sub-commands require a target profile as input parameter.
 That target profile can be either a name of a built-in target profile or a custom file.
 MLIA saves the target profile that was used for a run in the output directory.